andrylubis/ajuindana/README.md

 # ajuindana
-Frond End with AngularJS and Bootstrap 4
+Front End with AngularJS and Bootstrap 4